andrew/ultimate-awesome/README.md

 - [awesome-monero](https://github.com/jklepatch/awesome-monero) - Curated list of links of useful resources for the Monero crypto-currency.
 - [awesome-developing](https://github.com/joelparkerhenderson/awesome-developing) - Awesome developing: ideas for how to create better software code and collaboration.
 - [awesome](https://github.com/LIT-Protocol/awesome) - A collection of projects using Lit Protocol.
 Add yours and get more visibility for your project! .
+- [awesome-fair](https://github.com/Materials-Data-Science-and-Informatics/awesome-fair) - A curated list of awesome stuff around the FAIR principles for (scientific) data, i.e that data is findable, accessable, interoperable and re-usable.
 - [Android-Guide](https://github.com/mikeroyal/Android-Guide) - Android Guide.
 - [CPLD-Guide](https://github.com/mikeroyal/CPLD-Guide) - Complex Programmable Logic Device (CPLD) Guide.
 - [awesome-slim](https://github.com/nekofar/awesome-slim) - A curated list of awesome Slim framework packages and resources.